Sizes of the Nucleon: Summary and Conclusions

 The uncertainty includes the error from a dipole fit to the $\gamma+p\rightarrow J/\psi+p$ differential cross section together with possible variations of the sigma terms.

 In summary, the striking feature of all three investigated form factors is the approximate equality of the extracted nucleon core radii:

-By its shared properties with the different underlying currents and operators, this core encloses at the same time the baryon number $B=1$ (i.e. the three valence quarks) and almost all of the nucleon mass (i.e. its gluonic trace anomaly part).
-The quark-antiquark clouds which form the nucleon surface differ in the content of their mesonic quantum numbers and thus account for the differences e.g. in observed charge, axial and mass radii.
+By its shared properties with the different underlying currents and operators, this core encloses at the same time the baryon number (i.e. the three valence quarks) and almost all of the nucleon mass (i.e. its gluonic trace anomaly part).
+In particular the combined spectral analyses of the isoscalar and isovector electric form factors imply that the baryon number $B=1$, identified with twice the isoscalar charge, is entirely located in the compact core.
+Together with the size information from the gluon-dominated mass form factor this suggests indeed that the three valence quarks, dressed by strong gluon fields, are confined within the half-fermi core.

+The soft quark-antiquark clouds which form the nucleon surface differ in their mesonic quantum numbers and thus account for the differences e.g. in observed charge, axial and mass radii.
 In the case of the mass radius, the large size of the scalar-isoscalar two-pion cloud is down-scaled by being weighted with the small nucleon sigma term which gives only a few-percent correction to the total nucleon mass, and this therefore explains why the empirical $ \langle r^2_m \rangle$ is close to its gluonic `core' part.